AlexanderWinters/kknds_wiki/wiki/docs/linux/networking.md

 ### Reverse tunnels
 :::danger
-For all intents and purposes, a reverse tunnel is a **back-door** to a network.
+A reverse tunnel is a **back-door** to a network.
 Use at your own risk!
 :::
-(or remote port forwarding) let you access a computer inside a private network.
+(or remote port forwarding) lets you access a computer inside a private network, circumventing firewalls.
 In a usual scenario, you will have three computers:

 - S1: The computer inside the private network (the one you want to access).
 - S2: A public computer that both you and S1 can connect to.